pgfisico/arduino-project-temperature-display/display-circuit.md

 Although not shown in the diagram, the shift register also has a serial output that will have the previous value of output 8 every time a new input is shifted in.
 This output allows you to connect multiple shift registers together, expanding the number of outputs while continuing to only use the single serial input from the Arduino.
 You will connect both shift registers together using this output so that you can control both 7-segment displays.
 You would then send two messages to the first shift register, one for each digit in the display.
 The first message shifts into the second shift register when you send the second message.
 Alternatively, you could think of the connected shift registers as acting like one big shift register, and the big message made up of the two small messages shifts into the big shift register.

----
-TODO EDIT PASS BELOW

 The shift register you are using in this project uses the power supply voltage as a high voltage \(in this case, 5 volts\), and ground as a low voltage \(recall ground is the reference point for voltage, so it has the value of 0 volts\).
 Since the grounds of the Arduino and the shift register are connected together, both the Arduino and shift register have a common point of reference for 0 volts, allowing them to communicate correctly.

 ### Clock Signals

 After reading the previous section about serial and parallel communication, you might be wondering how you synchronize the transmitter and receiver so that the receiver measures the voltage at the right time.
 If the receiver was measuring slower than the transmitter was transmitting, it would miss portions of the message.
 It might also measure while the sender is changing the voltage from low to high or high to low, and could measure the opposite of what the sender intended because the voltage is somewhere between the low and high values.
 Alternatively, if the receiver is measuring faster than the transmitter is transmitting, it could receive extra parts of the message that the transmitter doesn't intend to send.
 It could also end up measuring when the voltage is changing as described previously.

 To synchronize digital circuits, a clock signal is commonly used.
 A clock signal is shown in the timing diagram below.
 Time is shown from left to right.
 The green line represents the voltage of the clock signal.
 The horizontal dashed yellow lines indicate the low and high voltage levels.
-When the green line is at the same level as the bottom yellow line, the clock signal is at the low voltage, and when it is at the same level as the top yellow line, it is at the high voltage.
+When the green line is at the same level as the bottom yellow line, the clock signal has a low voltage, and when it is at the same level as the top yellow line, it has a high voltage.
+One part of the circuit generates the clock signal, and the other parts follow the clock signal.
+In this case, the Arduino will generate the clock signal so the shift register knows when to shift the serial input into the parallel outputs.

+![](/assets/Clock-Signal.png)

 The shift register you are using in this project is _positive-edge triggered_.
 This means that the shift register shifts the serial input into the output every time the clock signal changes from low to high.
 These transitions are marked using white arrows in the timing diagram.
 There are numerous other specific timing constraints needed for the shift register to operate properly, but you don't need to worry about these.
-Look up the data sheet for the shift register you're using if you're interested in learning more.
+Look up the data sheet for the shift register if you're interested in learning more.

-![](/assets/Clock-Signal.png)

 > #### Info::Universal Serial Bus
 >